 Do you see the tiny green island in the middle of that lake?

-A guard at the top allowed me to sign a Filipino-style consent and release form (a crumpled piece of blank paper) to hike to the shore of the interior Crater Lake.
-Pressed for time, I didn't make it to the bottom.
+A guard at the top allowed me to sign a Filipino-style consent and release form (a crumpled piece of blank paper) before I hiked to the shore of the interior Crater Lake.
+Short on time, I didn't make it to the bottom.

-Layers of complexity and depths of the surrounding beauty more than justify the Taal Volcano as the smallest active volcano in the world.
+The Taal Volcano's layers of complexity and depths of surrounding beauty more than justify its status as the smallest active volcano in the world.

 Where to Stay in Tagaytay